top of page

 • Procurement analyst: Just trying to get discounts.
 Don’t waste time on creative ideas; get past them while giving up as little as possible.

-• Department VP: Open to creative, win-win negotiations.
+• Vice President: Open to creative, win-win negotiations.
 They understand the underlying business interests and can make a deal.

-Your negotiation strategy should fit the setting.
+Good negotiators adapt their strategy to the context of the deal.
 Here are four questions to consider before each interaction:

 1. What is our goal?
 Your goal specifies the deal terms you’ve got to have in your favor and the ones you’re willing to be flexible on as part of a trade to get what you really want.

 2. How strong is our position?
-Consider how well you’ve proven value, what alternatives the prospect has, and how each player on the buyer’s side feels about your product.
+Consider how well you’ve proven value, what alternatives the prospect has, and how each stakeholder on the buyer’s side feels about your product.

 3. How many rounds remain in the negotiation?
 Don’t give procurement all the concessions you can offer if you think you’ll have to negotiate the deal again with the CFO.